🔍 1 Female = 500 Eggs Per Year

-Signs of Bed Bugs: How to Identify an Infestation
+Signs of Bed Bugs: How to Tell If You Have an Infestation

 Learning to recognize the signs of bed bugs is essential for early detection